rwincey/hashcat/docs/hashcat-rust-plugin-requirements.md

    - `ST_PASS`
    - The `calc_hash` function

    You can also add unit tests before building.
-Run then with `cargo test`.
+Run them with `cargo test`.

 4. **Build the customized plugin**